Home

 Contracts for Difference - CFDs

 The extra cash to gain the leverage is provided by the CFD provider who charges interest on the loan amount.
-If prices do not move in your favour, you could be up for much more than the principal on the loan.
+If prices do not move in your favor, you could be up for much more than the principal on the loan.

 Contracts for difference allow you to bet on the price of the share going down, that is going 'short', as well as taking a 'long' position by betting on the price going up.